 A very short role with just few dialogues.
 But this line said by Pankaj Tripathi in Masaan will always stand out in the history of Indian cinema.

 “Koi dhandha chota nahi hota.
 Aur dhandhe se bada koi dharm nahi hota” – Shah Rukh Khan

 Yes, we’re aware, Mr. Khan.
 And yet the only dhandha we want to indulge in is watching you onscreen and cheering for you.

-So, here was the list of popular dialogues from Bollywood movies.
-What are your favourite lines you reminisce time and again?
+So, here was a small list of popular dialogues from Bollywood movies.
+What are your favourite lines that you reminisce time and again?